Markmcl25/Space-First-project/README.md

 Python - Used python 3 via the terminal to preview my site using a local http server.
 CSS - CSS was used to style the website and define fonts and layout.
 Font Awesome - Social Media icons from Font Awesome.
-Google Chrome - The website was built and tested in google Chrome.
+Google Chrome - The website was built and tested in Google Chrome.
-Favicon Generator Website - Converted PNG file that I made from the logo using photoshop and converted it into a favicon on website favicon.io\
+Favicon Generator Website - I Converted PNG file that I made from the logo using Photoshop and converted into a favicon on the website favicon.io\

 # Deployment & Local Development

 I deployed everything my website onto gitpages.

 How to Clone
-Log into your account on github:
+Log into your account on GitHub:

 Go to the repository of this project Markmcl25/Space-First-project/